• Skip to primary navigation

 How to make it:

 In a Dutch oven or large stockpot, cook the bacon; once crispy, remove it and set aside.
+Leave the bacon grease in the stockpot.
 Add the butter and chopped vegetables and cook till tender.
+Sprinkle in the flour and cook for 2-3 minutes.

 Add the beer, then add the half-n-half; on low heat, add remaining seasonings and shredded cheddar cheese.
-Cook on low until the cheese melts; at the end of the cooking process, add the thickening slurry and allow soup to cook on medium high heat until it reaches your desired thickness.
+Cook on low until the cheese melts.
 Season to taste with salt and white pepper.

 The liquids in this creamy soup are half-n-half, water and beer; however you can substitute with heavy cream and use chicken broth or chicken stock instead of water.